cnalley/cnalley.github.io/_posts/2017-04-11-the-bloggining-a-jekyll-tutorial.md

 ---
 layout: post
 title:  "The Bloggining!
-A Jekyll tutorial."
+A Jekyll Tutorial"
 date:   2017-04-11 10:01:35 -0700
 ---
 I’ve been hearing a lot of goods things about Jekyll for a while now.
 The idea of stepping away from the more complicated CMS like Wordpress that I’ve used in the past seems appealing for a simple site.
 The project I had in mind (this site) was a blog to catalog or document various projects in a single location which sounded perfect for what GitHub Pages and Jekyll had to offer.
 One thing that made this setup slightly more complicated was the desire to have a site that I could modify and serve locally to then push to GitHub Pages.
 The easier route since GitHub Pages is integrated with Jekyll would be to setup a github page, choose a theme, and add some posts.